jasonm/ChromeJSConsoleCollector/README.md

 ==============

 ## Introduction
-JSConsoleCollector for Chrome provide access to JavaScript errors while running tests with a ChromeDriver.
+JSConsoleCollector for Chrome provide access to JavaScript console output while running tests with a ChromeDriver.

 ## Usage
 Simple Python code: